 Marshall was born in Trevose, PA, and learned about the radio business through his father, who taught the subject.
 After enlisting in the Army, he was stationed in China during World War II, and assigned to read 15 minute of news every night over the P.A. system.
 After his military service, he returned home, worked in radio as a producer, and pioneered a program in which people called in and voiced their opinions on a wide variety of subjects.

-When the Rahall brothers bought WTSP in 1956, Marshall was brought in as manager of the St. Petersburg station.
-Its ratings were dismal, so one day he called a meeting to kick around some ideas to try and get the audience back.
-One idea, which he suggested, was to change the music format and calls.
-To make a long story short, the Rahalls went for it and that’s how stuffy Mutual affiliate WTSP became Top 40 Radio Elsie, WLCY.
+When the Rahall brothers bought WTSP in 1956, Cleaver was hired to manage the St. Pete station, whose ratings were dismal.
+One day he called a meeting to kick around some ideas to try and get the audience back.
+One idea, which he suggested, was to change the station’s music format and call letters.
+Making a long story short, the Rahalls went for it and that’s how stuffy Mutual affiliate WTSP became Top 40 Radio Elsie, WLCY.

 1956 - 1966 Other Tampa Bay Area Stations (Management)